sy4ffa/SoftwareEng/Domain Model/UC5-UC8.md

 Controller <-> Database Connection | Controller passes request to Database Connection to retrieve data regarding User's card details | conveys requests
 Controller <-> Seeker | Controller passes card details of the User to check whether there are any card added or not in the account for payment purposes | convey requests
-Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Controller <-> Filterer | Controller passes the payment details to Filterer | conveys requests Filterer <-> Investigation requests | Filter all the information to confirm all the details is correct | generates Filterer <-> Database Connection | Information filtered saved to database | requests save Filterer <-> Processor | Filtered card details being used to process payment | generates
+Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Seeker <-> Filterer | Seeker convey the payment details to Filterer | filter Filterer <-> Investigation requests | Filter all the information to confirm all the details is correct | generates Filterer <-> Database Connection | Information filtered saved to database | requests save Filterer <-> Processor | Filtered card details being used to process payment | generates